MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ## Frontend (legacy app) V1.19.10 (June 30, 2021)

 - Accessibilities fix.
 Low vision users would face difficulty differentiating between normal text and disabled text when navigating through the User Actions Button DropDown Menu items on the Migration Manager page.
 This has been fixed.
 - Accessibilities fix.
 Screen reader users now have the tooltip contents announced to them when hovering on the information icons.
 Previously when the Transfer wizard, Migration manager, or Account manager links were activated, the narrator would announce information about the respective page opened.
-However, screen readers were not properly announcing information icons with tooltips.
+However, screen readers weren't properly announcing information icons with tooltips.
 One example of this was the Scheduling Info icon in the scheduling side panel.
 This has been fixed.

 ## Backend v1.20.8 May 17, 2021